BeneathTheInk/doxxo/README.md

 ## Installation

-	npm install -g doxxo
+	$ npm install -g doxxo

 ## Usage

-	Usage: doxxo [options] FILES
+	Usage:

+		$ doxxo [OPTIONS] FILES...

 		FILES can be any .js or .md source file or a directory containing .js or .md files.
 Directories are only traversed a single level, unless the --recursive flag is enabled.

 	Options: